Building materials are the materials which are employed in construction work.

 Contemporary glass “curtain walls” may be employed for the entire facade of a building.
 Glass may also be utilized to span over a wide roof construction in a “space frame”.

-Eighth in the list of building materials is ceramics.
+Ninth in the list is ceramics.
 These are these things such as tiles, fixtures, etc.

 Ceramics are largely utilized as fixtures or coverings in buildings.
 Ceramic flooring, walls, counter-tops, even ceilings.